example42/puppet-tp/README.md

       data_module => 'my_data', # Default: tinydata
     }

-In this custom data module we have to reproduce the structure of tinydata in order to make it work with tp.
+In this custom data module, we have to reproduce the structure of tinydata to make it work with tp.

 If we want to use our own data module for all our applications, we might prefer to set the following resource defaults in our main manifest (```manifest/site.pp```, typically):